-- From the left side, grasp the left-side handlebar, apply the left-side hand brake, and put your left foot on the footrest. - 2.
-Grasp the right-side handlebar. - Swing your right leg over the seat and position your right foot on the right-side footrest. - Position yourself on the seat.
+- 1. From the left side, grasp the left-side handlebar, apply the left-side hand brake, and put your left foot on the footrest. - 2.
+Grasp the right-side handlebar. - Swing your right leg over the seat and position your right foot on the right-side footrest. - Position yourself on the seat. - 5.
+Always keep your feet positioned in the footrests and hands on the handlebars.